ericksonl/souhackathon2023/README.md

 ## Challenges I ran into
 I grossly underestimated just how many words I would need to map.
 The dictionary is still not complete, but given more time I would be able to map these out.
 Many of the same words had different meanings.
 For example, Cheerely, which can be used as an exclamation, or as in "cheerful."
-I did not have enoug time to check for phrases, which requires a completely new dictionary.
+I did not have enough time to check for phrases, which requires a completely new dictionary.
 The Fun Translation API only allows 5 calls per hour, which is less than convenient, and I very quickly ran into rate limiting issues.
 Be forewarned.

 ![API](https://github.com/ericksonl/souhackathon2023/blob/dev/assets/IHateAPIs.PNG)